Gaming addiction signs, symptoms, and treatments

 - Playing despite obvious negative effects on physical and psychological functioning

-How to overcome Gaming Addiction?
+How to overcome gaming addiction?

-One can try limiting playing time to no longer than two hours each day with the help of a timer on a mobile phone or another device.
+Limiting playing time to at most two hours each day may be a first step to regulating gaming screen time by creating a timer on a mobile phone or other devices.
 Discovering other fun activities as a form of distraction is also helpful in curbing gaming addiction.

-What are the risk factors for Gaming addiction?
+What are the risk factors for gaming addiction?

-How do you treat Gaming addiction?
+How do you treat gaming addiction?

 On the other hand, 12-step programs such as Computer Gaming Addicts Anonymous and Online Gamers Anonymous offer a safe space for recovering addicts.
 These programs consist of peer groups who attend regular meetings driven by a course of action for video game addiction help.

-Why is Gaming addictive?
+Why is gaming addictive?

+Gaming is the practice of playing video games using a game console, mobile phone, or computer.
 It also serves different purposes for gamers.
-Gaming can be used for enjoyment, relaxation, socialization, overcoming boredom, and even has health care uses such as pain management as well as occupational therapy.
+Gaming can be used for enjoyment, relaxation, socialization, overcoming boredom, and even health care uses such as pain management and occupational therapy.
 When played in moderation, video games can be beneficial for some people.

 The advantages of gaming include better problem-solving skills, increased hand-to-eye coordination, better attention to detail, and improved teamwork skills.
 However, if gaming develops into a full-blown addiction, the repercussions may outweigh the positive effects of the activity.

-When is Gaming addiction counseling necessary?
+When is gaming addiction counseling necessary?

-What are the symptoms of Gaming addiction withdrawal?
+What are the symptoms of gaming addiction withdrawal?

-Can Gaming addiction cause depression?
+Can gaming addiction cause depression?